juliusfrost/BostonTrafficSim/README.md

 After opening a terminal window on the virtual machine through your browser, do
 `cd flow`
 `git pull`
+`pip install -e .`
+This will update flow to the latest version.

 Then go back to the home directory and clone this repository
 `cd ..`